trinhdrew1418/gphotos-cli/README.md

 Create albums by calling

-`gphotos-cli albums create`
+`gphotos-cli albums create [TITLE OF ALBUM]`

-More subcommand coming later.
+More subcommands coming later.

 # Caveats

 * You may unexpectedly hit a quota limit due to the application coming with some default credentials.
 * Due to a google photos api limitation, you can only upload to albums created by the app
 * When downloading files, its undetermined how many photos in total you`ll be downloading.
-The API uses pagination for large requests and instead of waiting for possibly several page requests for the full download request, it is faster to do concurrent requests for pages whilst downloading whats available.
+The API uses pagination for large requests and instead of waiting for possibly several page requests for the full download request, it is faster to concurrently do requests for pages whilst downloading what's available.
+The current default page size is 25.

 #### TODOs

 * More convenient credential replacement using `init`
 * Mass moving existing photos to albums
 * Search by metadata: specific filetypes, camera types, etc.
-* Add options to change the max amount of parallel threads
-* Proper error handling